-This Vegan French Onion Dip with Dill is part of a Silk campaign with Meatless Monday.
+Just want to let you know that this Vegan French Onion Dip is part of a Silk campaign with Meatless Monday.
 All views and opinions are my own and are not influenced in any way by WhiteWave or Silk.

 Get Your Snack On

 These days my salty crunchy addiction is tortilla chips and salsa.
 There was a time, though, when my salty crunchy addiction was potato chips and french onion dip.
 The kind of french onion dip that came from the store, was heavily processed, contained mostly dairy, fat and chemicals and very little to no real onion.
 Gosh, that stuff was good!
 But, as you probably already know and from my description right there, it’s loaded with junk.
 So, I decided to create my own version of french onion dip.
 And then I added dill because dill dip was also one of my favorites.
 Two favorites in one, can’t go wrong!
 Voila, Vegan French Onion Dip with Dill.
 Perfect for game day or just to cure the munchies.

 Two Whole Onions!